pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Unlike Git though, commits in Pachyderm must be explicitly started and finished as they can contain huge amounts of data and we don't want that much "dirty" data hanging around in an unpersisted state.
 The ``-c`` flag specifies that we want to start a new commit, add data, and finish the commit in a convenient one-liner.

-We also specify the repo name "images", the branch name "master", and what we want to name the file, "liberty,png".
+We also specify the repo name "images", the branch name "master", and what we want to name the file, "liberty.png".

 .. code-block:: shell